 In short, if the solar system evolved from a nebula, if the blobs originated from a supernova that impregnated the nebula, and if the rate of radioactive decay has been the same throughout time, we can treat the age of the blobs and the age of the solar system as equivalent.

-Adopt, however, a different set of ground assumptions and you may well come to different conclusions.
+Adopt, however, a different set of ground assumptions and you come to different conclusions.
 Radioactive decay in the past may have been faster than today.
 Radioactive elements could have been synthesised within the cores of planetary bodies as well as the cores of massive stars.
 Meteorites and their parent asteroids might be the exploded remains of planets that melted in the course of runaway thermonuclear reactions rather than bits of primitive material that failed to coalesce into planet-sized bodies.

 The old world destroyed